Mastering Schedule of Values: The Ultimate Guide for Construction

 • The level of detail needed will vary by job, but every Schedule of Values will include standard elements, including a detailed description of work, value, and a mechanism for tracking completion — either percentage of completion or units completed.

-What is a Schedule of Values in construction?
+What is a Schedule of Values in Construction?

 There are several different types of construction contracts and each one will require a different format for the Schedules of Values.
 Most construction project documents today are developed by the American Institute of Architects (AIA), a professional organization for architects across the country.